ShubhamGupta15/ITSP-Drone_Delivery/README.md

 2. In a new terminal launch the ROS setup using launch-offb.sh
 3. Run QGroundControl.
 4. Open the website in the websie folder of the repo.
-5. Enter the commands to the delivry form.
+5. Enter the commands to the delivery form.
-6. the simulation and the QGroundControl will recieve commands and the misson will run**.
+6. The simulation and the QGroundControl will recieve commands and the misson will run**.

 **Currently misson only supported for hostel 5 rest will be added soon.